 Our first lunch in Amsterdam was in the Food Hallen in the Oud West neighborhood.
 This food hall is located in the middle of a shopping and cultural center.
 They had a lot of great vegetarian and vegan stands, as well as plenty of barbecue and burgers for the meat lover in your group.
 My husband had tacos from Taqueria Lima and we shared the sweet potato nachos from Fento.
 While neither of us would go as far as to say it’s as good as back in America, or in Cologne, it was pretty good Tex Mex.

 Finally, the holy grail: Caldi e Freddi, an Italian deli in Jordaan with the best sandwiches.
-Anywhere; not just in Amsterdam.
-We technically ate there for dinner on our last day, but I think it makes a better lunch spot.
-They also have lasagnas, various pasta, marinated vegetables, and desserts like tiramisu.
+Anywhere.
+Not just in Amsterdam.
+They also have lasagnas, various pasta, marinated vegetables, and desserts.
 Everything was so cheap, too!
 I had a Gorgonzola sandwich with lettuce and walnut sauce.
 So simple, yet mind-blowingly delicious.
-My husband tried two different sandwiches, and probably would have had a third, if he had the space in his stomach.
+My husband tried two different sandwiches, and probably would have had a third, if he’d had the space in his stomach.

 The Het Badhuis is a restaurant in an old bathhouse in the Indisches Buurt.
 I chose it because the prices seemed the most reasonable for the area.
-Our food was really delicious, but the pricing seemed much less reasonable once we saw the portion sizes.
-And, no; it wasn’t a tapas place.
+Our food was delicious, but the pricing seemed much less reasonable once we saw the portion sizes.
 We ended up having to grab a snack from a nearby grocery store.
 The service was pleasant enough, even though the waitress brought me the wrong beer.
 The decor is pretty cool though, and, bonus: there are two cute cats running around!

 Our dinner at Little Thai Prince was much more satisfying.
 In contrast to Het Badhuis, the portions here were almost a little too big.
-They didn’t have drunken noodles on the menu (as my husband hoped for) but they do have a really nice variety of dishes.
+They have a really nice variety of dishes.
 There’s also a lot of Thai places in Amsterdam, so competition is fierce.
 I would say this place definitely earned their stellar reviews.

 Bars and Pubs